panoskoufodinas-tech/iam-privilege-path-inspector/README.md

 Natural language explanations for non-security stakeholders

 Support the Project
 IPPI is free for everyone.

-If this tool saved you time, reduced risk, or helped an audit: you can support development via GitHub Sponsors.
+If this tool saved you time, reduced risk, or helped an audit, you can support development via GitHub Sponsors.

 No paywall.
 No locked features.